syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Axis Labels Positioning

-By default, the axis labels can be placed at `outside` the axis line and this also can be placed at `inside` the axis line using the `labelPosition` property.
+By default, the axis labels can be placed `outside` the axis line and this also can be placed `inside` the axis line using the `labelPosition` property.

 {% if page.publishingplatform == "aspnet-core" %}